hpclab/quickrank/README.md

 <img src=http://quickrank.isti.cnr.it/doxygen/quickrank.png>

-QuickRank: A C++ suite of Learning to Rank algorithms
+QuickRank: A C++ suite of Learning-to-Rank algorithms
 ===========

-QuickRank is an efficient Learning to Rank toolkit providing several C++ implementation of LtR algorithms.
+QuickRank is an efficient Learning-to-Rank toolkit providing several C++ implementation of LtR algorithms.
 QuickRank was designed and developed with efficiency in mind.

 The LtR algorithms currently implemented are:
  - **GBRT**: J. H. Friedman. *Greedy function approximation: a gradient boosting machine*.
 Annals of Statistics, pages 1189–1232, 2001.